-Use of DoD or VA Resources: If the proposed research involves access to active duty military patient populations and/or DoD resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
-Access to target active duty military patient population(s) and/or DoD resource(s) or database(s) should be confirmed by including a letter of support, signed by the lowest-ranking person with approval authority.
+Use of DoD or VA Resources: If the proposed research involves access to active duty military or Veteran patient populations and/or DoD or VA resources or databases, the application must describe the access at the time of submission and include a plan for maintaining access as needed throughout the proposed research.
+Refer to Section II.D.2.b.ii, Full Application Submission Components, for detailed information.
+Refer to the General Application Instructions, Appendix 1, for additional information.